Summer Camp Jobs and Ranch Work

 Colorado Mountain Ranch: outdoor summer camp job adventures in the Rockies

-Come for the summer of a lifetime in the Colorado Rockies!
+Come for the summer of a lifetime in a one-of-a-kind historic mountain setting in the Colorado Rockies!
 Unique in its non-corporate and independent feel, The Colorado Mountain Ranch summer camp has been continuously owned and operated by three generations of the same family since 1947.
 The camp community of staff-in-residence fosters play, friendship, and growth through adventurous outdoor activity in the children's day camp programs.
 The foundation of the overall experience for everyone builds through team building games.
 Every camper pod needs Group Counselors.
 Activities need Instructors: Western Horseback Riding and Horse/Goat Care (Wrangler), Roping, Western Art (drawing horses), Mountainboarding (like snowboarding on wheels), Arts & Crafts, Archery, Gymnastics & Trampoline, Disc Golf, Drama, Yoga, Nature Crafts & Outdoor Skills, Global Indigenous Lore, and Team Building Games.
 Support Staff includes a Camp Photographer, Blogger & Media Manager, Lifeguard, Nanny, Maintenance, Head Chef, and Food Service personnel.

 View contact and address information View Google Map & Get Directions View Facebook Page View Instagram Photos